 You must tell us whether or not you wish to accept the place allocated within two weeks of the offer.

-• You can submit your response by return of email.
+- You can submit your response by completing the accept or decline form.

-• You must immediately contact the school offered if you are accepting the offer.
+- You must immediately contact the school offered if you accept the offer.

 What to do if your application is refused – Waiting lists and the right of appeal